 Turmeric plants can reach 3.5 feet in height and bear long simple leaves with long leaf stems.
 The leaves emerge from the rhizomes that lie just below the soil surface.
 The rhizomes can range from brown to pale yellow depending on their age, and they produce small yellow-orange flowers that bloom between the axils of waxy bracts.

 The name turmeric derives from the Latin word terra merite, which translates to meritorious earth.
 This name refers to the bright yellow coloring of ground turmeric – in French, the translation is simply yellow root!

-Modern in-vitro studies reveal that turmeric is a potent antioxidant, anti-inflammatory, and antimicrobial.
+Modern studies reveal that turmeric is a potent antioxidant, anti-inflammatory, and antimicrobial.

-Since ancient times in line with traditional Ayurvedic wisdom, turmeric has been used to treat sprains, inflammation, lesions, swelling, and in some of the world’s first beauty practice rituals!
+The Ayurvedic culture of India has used turmeric to treat sprains, inflammation, lesions, swelling, for thousands of years.
+It was even incorporated in some of the world’s first beauty practice rituals.